Hamzaoutdoors/Corona-Tracker__react-capstone/README.md

 # Corona Tracker

-- A SPA web application for a to check a list of metrics (COVID-19 numeric data) using of React and Redux.
+- A SPA web application for checking and tracking COVID 19 around the world using React and Redux.
 The webapp will have several pages :

   - One page with a list of metrics that can be filtered by the country.
 This page is designed to be the homepage.